EzrealPHPer/learngit/readme.txt

 Git is a distributed version control system
-Git is free sofware 123
+Git is free sofware distributed under the GPL